Matthew-Hsu/PiPass/README.md

 # PiPass - Nintendo 3DS Homepass for the Raspberry Pi
 PiPass turns your Raspberry Pi into a Nintendo 3DS Homepass Relay Station.
 The PiPass Dashboard can be accessed through a computer or mobile device.
 It can manage features without the need of opening up any files manually.
 However, some fine-tuning may require getting your hands 'dirty'.
 Though the process is relatively fast and easy.

+# Brief Overview
+This does not showcase a complete list of features, but it gives a sense in what PiPass looks like: <a href="https://www.youtube.com/watch?v=ZiLBvuCx6pY" target="_blank">PiPass Video Overview</a>.

 # What's New in Version 1.3
 PiPass 1.3 has many great features and fixes.
 I would like to personally thank @nagledb for the contributions that he has made for PiPass 1.3.
 With his contributions, we were able to add a lot of exciting features into this version.
 Without further adieu, here are the new changes with PiPass 1.3: